 - (1) Only attorneys of good moral character who are members in good standing of the State Bar of Montana may be admitted as members of the Bar of this Court.
-Member attorneys on active status may appear in any case. - (2) Procedure for Admission. - (A) Each applicant for admission must present to the Clerk: - (i) a written petition for admission, stating the applicant's residence and the date of admission to the State Bar of Montana; - (ii) a certificate of a member of the Bar of this Court that the applicant is of good moral character and a member in good standing of the State Bar of Montana;
+Member attorneys on active status may appear in any case. - (2) Procedure for Admission. - (A) Each applicant for admission must present to the Clerk: - (i) a petition for admission signed by the applicant and setting forth: - (a) the applicant's residence and date of admission to the State Bar of Montana; and - (b) certification by a member of the Bar of this Court that the applicant is of good moral character and a member in good standing of the State Bar of Montana; - (ii) the current admission fee shown on the Court's website; and - (iii) the signed oath card. - (B) Applicants will be formally admitted upon a judge's order. - (3) Continued Good Standing.
+When the Clerk receives notice that a member of the Bar is not in good standing, the Clerk will notify the attorney that he or she may not appear in any case.
+On the Clerk's receipt of notice from the State Bar of the attorney's return to good standing, the attorney is reinstated to practice in this Court.

-- (iii) the current admission fee shown on the Court's website; and - (iv) a proposed order to be signed by a judge. - (B) Upon finding the applicant qualified for admission, a judge will sign the proposed order.
-The applicant must then sign the oath to be admitted as a member of the Bar. - (3) Continued Good Standing.
-When the clerk receives notice that a member of the Bar is not in good standing, the clerk will notify the attorney that he or she may not appear in any case until the Clerk receives proof of good standing. - (c) Attorneys for the United States.
+(c) Attorneys for the United States.
 A non-member attorney whose principal employment does not involve representing the United States in the District of Montana and who is an active member in good standing of the Bar of any United States Court or of the highest court of any state, or of any territory or insular possession of the United States, and who is of good moral character, may appear in this Court in any matter in which that attorney is employed or retained by the United States or its agencies and is representing the United States, a federal agency, or a current or former officer or employee.